kevinmicha/ANTIPASTI/docs/tutorial/index.rst

 Tutorial
 ========

-You can follow the example notebooks to learn how to use the core functionnality of ANTIPASTI:
+You can follow the example notebooks to learn how to use the core functionality of ANTIPASTI:

 - `[Tutorial] Training ANTIPASTI <https://github.com/kevinmicha/ANTIPASTI/blob/main/notebooks/%5BTutorial%5D%20Training%20ANTIPASTI.ipynb>`_